HOME | LAWS | ORGANIZATIONS | CASES | LEGISLATION | HEADLINES | COMMON CORE

 Nature of Case: In 1997, the Florida legislature passed the Craig Dickinson Act.
 This provision, allows homeschoolers to participate in the sports programs of public schools and accommodating private schools.
 Last fall, however, the B family ran into difficulty when the Florida High School Athletic Association (FHSAA) prevented their son from playing on the rationale that he had been recruited.
 Yet in the same meeting, the board approved the eligibility of other students in identical circumstances who were not homeschooled.

-Mr. and Mrs. B’s son Steve (name changed to protect privacy) has played soccer in Florida for several years.
+Mr. and Mrs. B’s son Caleb (name changed to protect privacy) has played soccer in Florida for several years.
 Last summer, he also played on a summer club team.
 When the private school he had been participating with discontinued their soccer program, he moved to a second local private school.
-However, because the director of the summer program is also the coach at the second school, Steve, along with three other players who had participated in the summer club, needed to obtain a waivers from the FHSAA to be considered eligible.
+However, because the director of the summer program is also the coach at the second school, Caleb, along with three other players who had participated in the summer club, needed to obtain a waivers from the FHSAA to be considered eligible.
 Two of the other students enrolled full-time in the private school, while Caleb and one other student remained being homeschooled, only wanting to participate in the soccer program.
 The FHSAA executive director denied the waiver for the four boys to play on the soccer team, and the private school appealed the decision to the FHSAA Sectional Appeals Committee.
 On appeal, the committee approved the waivers for Caleb and the other homeschooled student, as well as for one of the students who enrolled in the private school.
 The executive director then appealed this decision to the FHSAA board of directors, who heard all four cases last November.

 At that meeting, the FHSAA approved waivers for the two students who enrolled in private school, but denied the waivers for the two who remained homeschooled.
 The circumstances and evidence for recruiting is identical in all four cases, and the only distinguishing feature between the students who obtained waivers and those who did not is homeschooling.
 During the hearing, at least one member of the board admitted that homeschooling was the distinguishing feature.